cannibalhulk/shukurdev.pro/content/blog/basic-markdown-style-guide.md

 external: false
 title: "Basic markdown style guide"
 description: "You can author content using the familiar markdown syntax you already know.
 All basic markdown syntax is supported."
-date: 2022-11-02
+date: 2022-12-28
 ---

 Markdown is powered by [Markdoc](https://markdoc.dev/).
 This post is an example to showcase the support of all basic markdown syntax.
-You can author content using the familiar markdown syntax you already know.
+Besides this post, my whole posts is written in MDX([Markdown extended](https://mdxjs.com/docs/what-is-mdx/))

 ## Inline formatting